blueskyletters/blueskyletters.github.io/_posts/2020-12-26-the-unlikely-pilgrimage-of-harold-fry-book-review.md

 _The Unexpected Pilgrimage of Harold Fry_ is an introspective story and deals with a lot of issues quietly.
 Rachel Joyce expresses the most complex life lessons in subtle ways.
 It will strike a chord with lots of people.
 This is the kind of book that would be best for discussions and book clubs because there's a lot to ponder over.

+![](/uploads/the-unlikely-pilgrimage.jpg)

+People often embark on spiritual journeys

-At times, it felt like I was reading a non-fiction book with lots of wisdom.
+At times, it felt like I was reading a non-fiction book with lots of valuable insights.
 This is one of the few books that I felt has a great touch with reality and the bitter-sweet nature of life in general.
-For some readers, this might serve as a major turn-off.
-But it really did work for me.
+For some readers, however, this might serve as a major turn-off.

-![](/uploads/the-unlikely-pilgrimage.jpg)

 Harold's journey is both physical and metaphorical.
 Here are some beautiful, untinted quotes on journeys, hope, faith and life.